 The Top Sirloin is highly prized for its soft texture with less quantity.
 In contrast, the Bottom Sirloin is cheaper with a less tender texture and larger available amount.

 In British, Australia, and South Africa, Sirloin refers to the cut from the American short loin.
 The American Sirloin is usually called ‘the Rump‘.

 Sirloin Steak is an excellent choice for high-heat grilling.
 However, you should not over-cooked the meat because it could turn tough and dry when the temperature is over 145oF.
 Just marinate the meat and cook to perfection; the juicy interior will wow you.

 Hanger steak belongs to the flat steak type, just like the flank and skirt steaks but tender.
 This steak ‘hangs’ between the beef loin and ribs.
 The steak has an incredible amount of marbling fat, making the meat richer, tender and juicy.

-People often cook the meat (grill or pan-fry) at a high temperature (around 125 to 130oF) in a short amount of time.
+People often cook the meat (grill or pan-fry) to medium-rare at around 125 and 130oF in a short amount of time.
 Before cooking, you can tenderize Hanger Steak with a strong-acidic content marinade (vinegar, wine, or citrus juice) and boost the entire dish’s flavor.

 You can store Hanger Steak in the freezer for up to three months without any sign of deterioration.
 The meat can stay fresh for around three days in the refrigerator with an additional day if marinated.